Altare: History

 Altarist glassmakers were organized in guilds, not unlike other medieval craftsmen.
-The guild, known as the University maintained a very strict control over the glassmakers' techniques.
+The glassmakers guild in Altare was founded in 1856 as Società artistico-vetraria d'Altare.
+The guild, known as the University, maintained a strict control over the glassmakers' techniques.

+Altaresi in Europe

 Unlike the Venetians though, Altare was a net exporter of know-how throughout its history, as the local guild was never able to prevent the migration of its people to other places.
 Sometimes it even encouraged it.
 The importance of Altare revolves around this difference.
 For example, it appears that Giobatta Da Costa's invention of flint glass took place in London, while he worked for the Ravenscroft manufactory in 1674.
+It is reported that the first glassmaker of Pisa, around 1592, was from Altare.
 Altarist glassmakers operated in France, at Orléans and Nevers and one of them, Bernard Perrot went on to become master of the Royal Glassworks in Orléans, after patenting many innovative techniques.

+Altaresi in South America

+There was a migration of Altarese glass-makers to South America, primarily Argentina.
+A group of glassmakers left Altare in 1947 to establish themselves in the province of Santa Fe, Argentina.
+There they started an industry of glass-making that remains active.
+They brought with them the European style glass blowing tradition, yet eventually they developed a cross-cultural style combining the European and Argentinean esthetics.

+Museum of Glass

-The Museum of Glass in Villa Rosa at Altare preserves many pieces of fine glass produced during this tradition.
+The Museum of Glass in Villa Rosa at Altare preserves many pieces of industrial and art glass produced in the region.
+The museum is housed in an Art Nouveau building that is a culturally protected edifice.